carmenvkrol/bloc3/README.md

 Other Packages
 ------------
-A list of other plugins used in this application and their purpose.
+A list of other plugins used in this application and their purpose:

 **[Async](https://github.com/caolan/async)** - provides functions for working with asynchronous JavaScript